PierreT12/CGame/README.md

 # C/C++ Game
 My final for Programming 1!!
-We were tasked with making a muliplayer game that was multiplayer and had a lot of replayability.
+We were tasked with making a multiplayer game that had a lot of replay value.
-The game had to be made within a partically broken OpenGL framework, so it gave us some experince working with trying to make sense of older code that wasn't our own.
+The game had to be made within a broken OpenGL framework, so it gave us some experience working with trying to make sense of older code that wasn't our own.

 # About the Game